A consideration of chapter 28. Slightly edited from the original post in September 2012

 As already mentioned, the 12th chapter of Revelation depicts a great flood being disgorged from the mouth of the dragon with the intent of drowning God’s people.
 Of course, the Devil does not directly persecute them.
 He uses his earthly political beast.
 That is evident from the fact that the 1,260 days describing the 12th chapter of Revelation coincide with the 42 months the nations trample upon the holy city, the same length of time the wild beast from the abyss wages war against the holy ones, described in the 11th and 13th chapters of Revelation, respectively.

-Similarly, Daniel 11:41 depicts the king of the north flooding over many nations, including the land of the declaration, which, not coincidentally, is exactly how Isaiah depicted God’s earthly organization.
+Similarly, Daniel 11:41 depicts the king of the north flooding over many nations, including the land of the decoration, which, not coincidentally, is exactly how Isaiah depicted God’s earthly organization.
 It is the final manifestation of the king of the north, the beast from the abyss, the eighth king, who is the one whom Jehovah described as “someone strong and vigorous.”

 That the flood depicted in Isaiah is directed at God’s people is confirmed by numerous Psalms, which are prophetic in nature.
 Just as many of the Psalms were actually prayers of Christ, others serve as prayers of the holy ones, yet unuttered.
 Here are a few instances: